 Barbara designs out of her home in Southeast Portland.
 She meets regularly with colleagues and is currently a member of the Association of Professional Landscape Designers (APLD) National and Local Chapter, Association of Northwest Landscape Designers (ANLD), Hardy Plant Society of Oregon, Friends of the Crystal Springs Rhododendron Garden, and Friends of Columbia Gorge.

 We will have an initial meeting where I gather as much information as I can about your dreams for your garden.
 Of utmost importance is the presence of all decision makers in your family for this meeting.
 We will take a walk through your property.
 Please share any information that will help define what you are looking for (magazine clippings, addresses of gardens you admire, my questionnaire, plot maps, architectural plans with house footprint etc.).
 I will present a contract that you can sign.
-Once I receive the signed contract and an initial payment, the design process begins in earnest.
+After this meeting, I will draft a contract, including an estimate of the time it will take to produce a design for you, which I will send you to sign.
+Once I recieve the signed contract, the design process begins in earnest.

 I will measure your property in order to produce a scaled drawing of your site.
 I'll also observe and take note of any site issues that we will need to address.
 I'll take photos to 'remember' your property as I work in my office.
 From this data I am able to create a Basemap (the scaled drawing), and a Site Analysis (an overlay that schematically indicates the challenges we are tackling).